1-800-BOATLAW

 Despite the CDC’s announcement, several Cruise Lines International Association members have announced their intent to suspend U.S. cruises through the end of the year.
 Included amongst those extending the voluntary suspension are Carnival Corporation, Royal Caribbean, and Norwegian Cruise Line.

-At BoatLaw, LLP, our dedicated attorneys know how to litigate against cruise ship companies and have the experience to confidently handle your cruise ship claim.
+At BOATLAW, LLP, our dedicated attorneys know how to litigate against cruise ship companies and have the experience to confidently handle your cruise ship claim.
 Coronavirus cases on cruise ships need to be assessed on a case by case basis.
 Consult with an experienced attorney to find out more information on how to seek compensation and to determine liability for your cruise trip injury/incident.

 Sources